csteach424/csteach424.github.io/coursework.md

 #### Important assessment dates

 * DEV week demo
-  * due 15th October 2015 @ 4.15pm
+  * due 14th March 2016 @ 4.15pm
 * final team demo
-  * due 3rd December 2015 @ 4.15pm
+  * due 25th April 2016 @ 4.15pm
 * final team report
-  * due 10th December 2015 @ 6.45pm
+  * due 2nd May 2016 @ 4.15pm

 #### Grading

 Grades will be issued for appropriate weekly or section tasks, where applicable, and for each of the core assessments listed above.
 A composite grade will then be available at the end of the semester for the overall class.

 Grades will use the following scale,